centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 </TabItem>
 </Tabs>

-4. Edit Centreon Apache configuration
+4. Edit the Centreon Apache configuration

 > Centreon offers an example of configuration file to enable HTTPS available in the following directory:
 > **/usr/share/centreon/examples/centreon.apache.https.conf**